 7. Are the advertised internet speeds guaranteed?

 Most providers do not guarantee the speeds they advertise, but you should ask what your prospective provider’s policy is just in case you run into problems with your speeds.
-Providers should be able to offer speeds at least within 80% of advertised speeds, according to data from the Federal Communications Commission (FCC).
+Providers should be able to offer speeds at least within 80% of what is advertised, according to data from the Federal Communications Commission (FCC).

-To find out the speed of your current internet plan, take our test below.
+To find out the speed of your current internet plan, take our speed test below.

 Need more for the price?